peterzh/signals/docs/ReadMe.md

 - 'advancedChoiceWorld': This exp def runs a 2 Alternate Unforced Choice version of the Burgess Steering Wheel Task.

+- 'imageWorld': This demonstrates a passive image presentation experiment.
+The original image dataset is not included.

 - 'mouseTheremin': This function maps the current horizontal cursor position to a given frequency, and as the mouse is moved the frequency changes much like a theremin.